jimnguyen220/horiMarketing/README.md

 # horiMarketing
 This is my first assignment in my coding bootcamp.
 For this assignment, we are tasked to edit the codebase that follows accessibility standards and optimize it for search engines.
+To do this, we will give our HTML better syntax, add alt attributes to img elements, and review the CSS style sheet that is linked to the page.

 The following is what I hope to accomplish:
 ```